Lakers HC Vogel: 'Belief is strong in what we can accomplish' | Devdiscourse

 Six seasons have passed without the Los Angeles Lakers in the playoffs.
 The mission for the franchise as training camp begins is clear.
 "We're looking forward to getting after it," new head coach Frank Vogel said at Lakers media day Friday in El Segundo, Calif.
 "We have the ability to win the ultimate prize."

-General manager Rob Pelinka discounted the notion that the Lakers gave up too much to add to a roster centered around LeBron James.
+General manager Rob Pelinka discounted the notion that the Lakers gave up too much to add to a roster with LeBron James as its centerpiece.
 "When your starting point is two of the best players in the universe, that's a pretty strong starting point," Pelinka said.
 "We don't want to get too far ahead in what our roster stands for.
 We're very confident in our guys and the ability to reach the ultimate goal."

 Pelinka described James as "locked in," saying he received three-way calls and text messages from James before acquiring Anthony Davis, and the input continued all the way to the end of the summer when the Lakers landed Dwight Howard.
 "That's how we're doing things: Make sure we're a family of 15 people and everyone's voice matters," Pelinka said.